 Q: Why is my dough really sticky?

-Fix: Add more flour 1 tablespoon at a time, but no more than 1/2 cup.
-Dough that is too dry might not rise well and could result in a dense loaf.
-Be sure to use flour that contains enough gluten, or add vital wheat gluten to the dough (1 Tbsp per 1 cup of flour).
+Fix: Add more flour 1 tablespoon at a time, but no more than ½ cup.
+Dough that is too dry might not rise well and could result in a dense bread loaf.
+Be sure to use flour that contains enough gluten or add vital wheat gluten to the dough (1 Tablespoon per 1 cup of flour).
 Knead only until the dough is smooth and elastic, and no more.

-Q: Why didn’t my yeast bubble up with beer foam?
+Q: Why didn’t my yeast bubble up and get foamy?

 A: If you don’t see any yeast bubbles in your mixing bowl, there are one of 3 problems: either the yeast is dead, the water was too hot, or the water was too cold.

-A: Either the yeast wasn’t active or the environment was too cold.
-It helps to place a towel, lid, or plastic wrap over the large bowl that your dough is in, so it contains the temperature.
+A: Either the yeast wasn’t active, or the environment was too cold.
+It helps to place a towel, lid, or plastic wrap over the large bowl that your dough is in, so it maintains a warm temperature.

 Fix: Proof your yeast first, making sure the water is between 105F and 115F.
 Then allow the dough to rise in a warm – not hot, not cold – place.
 (Read more about yeast HERE.)